 Where to stay: Hotel B Cozumel

-Mexico’s Caribbean main destination for scuba diving, Cozumel is an island off the coast of the Yucatan Peninsula that offers some of the best things to do in Yucatan for adventure lovers.
+Mexico’s Caribbean main destination for scuba diving, Cozumel is an island off the coast of the Yucatan Peninsula that offers some of the best things to do for adventure lovers.

 Scuba diving is not the only activity you can enjoy in Cozumel.
 This island boasts tons of cool things to do from exploring local beaches to snorkeling and swimming with sting rays.

-One of the best things to do in Cozumel are Punta Sur Eco Beach Park, a natural reserve which is a fantastic place to enjoy wildlife, and take in the incredible views of the Caribbean.
+Punta Sur Eco Beach Park is a natural reserve which is a fantastic place to enjoy wildlife, and take in the incredible views of the Caribbean.